duxy-me/ConvNCF/README.md

 # Dataset

-We provide three processed datasets: Yelp(yelp), MovieLens 1 Million (ml-1m) and Pinterest (pinterest-20) in Data/
+We provide the compressed dataset Yelp(yelp) in Data/

 ### train.rating: